NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/structure.rst

 Individual elements can move under the influence of ocean currents, direct wind forcing, diffusion, or any other custom "mover".
 Elements can be transformed over time, including undergoing chemical/physical changes over time (e.g. oil weathering).

-Setting up a simulation in PyGNOME involves inputting or loading data to instantiate various objects in the ``gnome`` package wich create, move, or and/or modify the particles.
+Setting up a simulation in PyGNOME involves inputting or loading data to instantiate various objects in the ``gnome`` package which create, move, or and/or modify the particles.

 Primary Base Classes in ``gnome``
 ---------------------------------